 Address: 3350 Burkes Spring Rd, Loretto, KY 40037 [Full disclosure: this place was a DRIVE and a half, so prepare lots of time.
 On the plus side, there was some beautiful scenery along the way.]

 Stop Six: Trying craft bourbon at Limestone Branch Distillery

 Limestone Branch is technically on the Craft Bourbon trail, but we wound up only tasting their White Lightnings on our visit.
-White Lightning, White Dog, Moonshine…they were used interchangeably during our trip to describe the high proof liquid that is first distilled, before it gets aged in the barrels and comes out as bourbon whisky.
+White Lightning, White Dog, Moonshine…they were used interchangeably during our trip to describe the high proof liquid that is first distilled before it gets aged in the barrels and comes out as bourbon whiskey.
 It smells delicious, but boy will it put some hair on your chest!
 Limestone Branch had softened that shudder-inducing taste by infusing their ‘shines with a variety of fruits and flavors—my favorites being the ones based on Moon Pies, another Southern treat.
 The chocolate one was to die for, perfect for a dessert drink.
-They also had a jalapeno moonshine, which our guide assured us is delicious in Bloody Mary’s.
-It tasted delicious as-is, too—so good in fact that a bottle of it came home with us.
+They also had a jalapeno moonshine, which our guide assured us is delicious in Bloody Marys.
+It tasted delicious as-is, too—so good, in fact, that a bottle of it came home with us.
 Limestone Branch is really small, but if you’ve made the drive out to Maker’s, it’s only a few miles away and certainly worth the stop.

 Address: 1280 Veterans Memorial Hwy, Lebanon, KY 40033

-Stop Seven: Jim Beam
+Stop Seven: Jim Beam Distillery Tasting and Tour

 Address: 526 Happy Hollow Rd, Clermont, KY 40110